brendt-mcfeeley/brendtmcfeeley.github.io/projects/manoa-dining-delivery.md

 Although a majority of my work was done on the front end, I did end up working on the backend too mainly with our implementation of SweetAlert.
 We used SweetAlert in place of an actual profile page because we felt a profile page was not beneficial to a food delivery application.
 Thus implementation of SweetAlert made perfect sense.

+## What Have I Learned?

+This web application was the second one I've built (first one being an AT&T hackathon).
+One of the best lessons I've learned is using Git in a project setting.
+I've learned the correct way to manage a project with other people.
+Organization of the project with issues and milestones made working on the project 1000% easier.
+Comparing this to my hackathon experience where we were all committing to master and running into problems where our code kept overwriting each other.

+I also learned a lot about frontend development.
+Developing a functioning website from scratch taught me a lot about how divisions work with each other.
+I also learned how important responsiveness and UI is to a website.
+Evne though I focused a lot on the front end development I learned a lot about backend JavaScript development and database management.